cneluhena/Patient-Management-System/README.md

 docker-compose up -d
 ```

-This will start both Kafka and Zookeeper services.
+This will start Kafka .

 ### 5. Start Microservices